microsoft/VSExtensibility/New_Extensibility_Model/Samples/SettingsSample/README.md

 ```

 If the extension needs to update settings' values, this can be done through
-`VisualStudioExtensibility.Settings()`, by calling `WriteAsync`, which takes allows to batch
+`VisualStudioExtensibility.Settings()`, by calling `WriteAsync`, which allows batching multiple
-multiple settings updates in a single operation:
+settings updates in a single operation:

 ```csharp
 this.extensibility.Settings().WriteAsync(